Carlton Pearson: Higher Dimensions Worship Center

 In 1981, Pearson, along with a few former ORU classmates and friends, founded the Higher Dimensions Evangelistic Center.
 Beginning in a small storefront in Jenks, Oklahoma, the church plant quickly grew and within six months, the storefront could no longer hold the ever-growing, diverse congregation.

 Within a few years, Higher Dimensions acquired property on South Memorial Drive in Tulsa, not far from Oral Roberts University.
 The church's popularity in Tulsa began to expand nationwide, partly due to Pearson’s affiliation with Oral Roberts & Pearson’s weekly christian television broadcast, Everything's Gonna Be Alright.

-In November 2006, Pearson was accepted as a United Church of Christ minister.
+In 2006, Pearson was ordained as a United Church of Christ minister.

 In June 2008, the then renamed New Dimensions Worship Center moved its services to the All Souls Unitarian Church in Tulsa.
 On September 7, 2008, Pearson held his final service for the New Dimensions Worship Center, and it was absorbed into the All Souls Unitarian Church.